 Where should those edges be?
 Ideally, a rug should go under all of the furniture in a room, with a few feet to spare if it’s not against a wall, said Jessica Probus, author of Home Decor Cheat Sheets: Need-to-Know Stuff for Stylish Living.
 This makes the room look more unified and grounded.
 But if you can’t afford to cover that much space, Probus’s general advice is to buy a rug that’s big enough to fit partially under every piece of furniture. (if you buy an accent rug, make sure it’s wide enough to fit under the front legs of at least one piece of furniture.)

 If you’re short on money, you can get away with smaller area rugs.
 In the bedroom, having a rug “wherever your feet are going to go is ideal,” Probus said.
 Plus, it can feel like a waste of money to have a rug that covers the area under the bed.
-Her solution is to put smallers rugs on either side of the bed (if the space is tight, a runner works well).
+Her solution is to put smaller rugs on either side of the bed (if the space is tight, a runner works well).

 In a dining room, a rug should be big enough so that all the chairs can fit on it when they are pulled out, with at least a little room to spare so the legs don’t catch on the edge.
-Measure the length of one of your chairs, that’s the minimum distance from your table that your rug should extend.
-Two feet is a good minimum, though Probus said that ideally it should be more like 4 feet.
+Measure the length of one of your chairs; that’s the minimum distance from your table that your rug should extend.
+About 2 feet is a good minimum, though Probus said that ideally it should be more like 4 feet.
 If you’re buying a cotton rug, keep in mind that it might shrink in the wash: Buy it slightly bigger than it needs to be.

 In our research and testing, we’ve found there are trade-offs to rugs made of natural and synthetic fibers.
 Some are easier to clean, some may look better for longer, while others are much more affordable.
 Here’s a breakdown of the materials you’ll most often find in budget area rugs.